Thank you for contacting

 How Lease Inclusion Rules Apply

 Taxpayers deducting lease payments on vehicles exceeding the IRS value thresholds must reduce their deduction by adding back a lease inclusion amount to their income.
-This adjustment prevents leased vehicles from generating greater tax benefits than purchased vehicles, subject to depreciation limits.
+This adjustment prevents leased vehicles from generating tax benefits greater than those of purchased vehicles, subject to depreciation limits.

 The inclusion amount depends on the vehicle's list price, leasing terms, and the percentage of business use.
 Failing to apply this adjustment correctly often results in IRS notices that reduce deductions and assess additional tax.